Urban Assault Mountain Bike Race

 Includes: a cool event t-shirt, post-race beer or soda, and a free concert.

-Entries are non-refundable, non-transferable, and non-deferrable.
+Entries are non-refundable, non-transferable, and may not be deferred.

 Want to add some extra intensity to your Dominion Energy Riverrock experience?
 Try out one of our challenges!